🌿 Inner clarity. Grounded leaders. Lasting impact.

 Carry responsibility for outcomes that impact real people.

-And many leaders, especially women in senior roles, are doing this inside systems that were never designed with our well-being in mind.
+And many leaders are doing this inside systems that were never designed with your well-being in mind.

 Productivity is rewarded.